cgpayne/electropsychographer/README.md

 ### Choice of Model

 I then chose to start with a random forest model on these 60 principal components.
-As can be seen in the [Visualization](#visualization), many cyclic patterns arise in the EEG brain waves (alpha, beta, delta, theta) which occur in the 1ms to 1sec time scale across the ~3sec time series recorded.
+As can be seen in the [Visualization](#visualization), many cyclic patterns arise in the EEG brain waves (alpha, beta, gamma) which occur in the 1ms to 1sec time scale across the ~3sec time series recorded.
 This would suggest that a convolutional neural network (CNN) would be useful, since it is good at distinguishing these sorts of patterns independent of shifts in time.
 However, a random forest is more robust and more efficient than a CNN for non-linear structured data with few samples.
 This is because random forests account for overfitting of the model via bagging, whereas neural nets have a tendency to overfit, hence they require larger datasets.
 In the future I will also train a logistic regression and a neural net for the purpose of comparison.

 ### Metrics